Maryland Route 328: Route description

-MD 328 begins at an intersection with US 50 (Ocean Gateway) in the town of Easton.
+MD 328 begins at an intersection with US 50 (Ocean Gateway) in the town of Easton in Talbot County.
 The roadway continues west on the opposite side of the intersection as Goldsborough Street toward downtown Easton.
 MD 328 heads northeast as Matthewstown Road, a two-lane undivided road that passes by residential subdivisions before leaving Easton and entering farmland.
 After the intersection with Black Dog Alley, the state highway crosses Galloway Creek, Wootenaux Creek, and two unnamed tributaries of Kings Creek.
 MD 328 passes Ewing Airport, then crosses Beaverdam Branch before intersecting Lewistown Road in the hamlet of Matthews.
 A short distance east of Matthews, the state highway crosses Tuckahoe Creek on a bridge dedicated to Frederick Douglass.

 MD 328 continues into Caroline County as New Bridge Road, passing through farmland until the highway reaches West Denton.
 River Landing Road, the old alignment of MD 328 that approaches the Choptank River riverfront, splits to the northeast, while the state highway continues north past the Neck Meetinghouse and Yard to an intersection with MD 404 Business (Meeting House Road), which provides access to the downtown area of the town of Denton.
 MD 328 passes the other end of River Landing Road before reaching an intersection with the Denton bypass, MD 404 (Shore Highway).
 The state highway ends just north of the intersection with MD 404; River Road continues north as a county highway toward the town of Ridgely.

 MD 328 is a part of the National Highway System as a principal arterial from US 50 in Easton to Black Dog Alley near Easton.